Emergency funds are designed to be a financial lifeline when the unexpected happens. But what happens when the

 - Credit card hardship deferment programs

 The CARES Act also included provisions for homeowners who need to stop making mortgage payments.
 If you had an eligible mortgage loan, you could request a forbearance for up to 18 months during which no payment would be due.
-And foreclosure actions on federally backed loans are delayed through July 31, 2021.
-This includes loans backed by Fannie Mae and Freddie Mac.
+And foreclosure actions on federally backed loans were delayed through July 31, 2021, including loans backed by Fannie Mae and Freddie Mac.

 Hardship and Deferment Options

 If a creditor offers a hardship option, make sure you understand the terms and get it in writing.
-Deferring mortgage payments, for example, can offer short-term relief but could mean trouble later if the terms require a large balloon payment to cover the deferred payments.
+Deferring mortgage payments, for example, can provide short-term relief but could mean trouble later if the terms require a large balloon payment to cover the deferred payments.

 Before enrolling in a hardship program, ask how it will be reported to the credit bureaus.
 Ideally, the lender or creditor will report your account as current as long as you adhere to the program guidelines.